We are always looking for people who are excited to study marine microbes!

 Dr. Gwenn Hennon is an Assistant Professor at the University of Alaska Fairbanks.
 Gwenn loves the way phytoplankton are both astonishingly beautiful and globally important.
 She wants to be able to predict phytoplankton community composition in the future ocean and understand how microbial interactions may shift.

-Her hobbies include cross-country skiing and sledding with her husband and two kids.
+Her hobbies include cross-country skiing, paddle boarding, and hiking with her husband and two kids.

 Jake Cohen, Graduate Student